Enterprise AI Code Assistants for Air-Gapped Environments

 This section reviews the major commercial AI code assistants, focusing on their enterprise features, on-premises deployability, supported languages/IDEs, and suitability for air-gapped use.

-Deployment Model: Importantly, CodeWhisperer is delivered as a fully managed cloud service by AWS.
-There is no on-premises or self-hosted deployment option for CodeWhisperer; even the “Professional tier” operates by calling AWS’s endpoints (it just adds enterprise management features on top).
-This means CodeWhisperer requires internet connectivity to AWS at development time.
-In practice, developers must have credentials (an AWS Builder ID for individuals, or corporate SSO via AWS IAM Identity Center for enterprise) and the IDE plugin will communicate with AWS’s AI service to get completions.
-The code sent to AWS can be minimized – AWS allows opting out of data collection of code snippets in the Professional tier – but nonetheless, the service must exchange prompts and completions with AWS’s cloud.
-There is no air-gapped support; CodeWhisperer cannot run inside a closed network.
-At best, an enterprise could set up a private VPC interface/endpoints to connect to AWS CodeWhisperer with low latency, but this still requires an AWS connection (and likely wouldn’t be allowed in truly isolated environments).
-Tabnine’s analysis confirms that CodeWhisperer (like GitHub Copilot) does not offer on-prem or VPC installation for completely offline use.
+Deployment Model: Importantly, Q Developer is delivered as a fully managed cloud service by AWS.
+There is no on-premises or self-hosted deployment option; even the Pro tier operates by calling AWS's endpoints.
+This means Q Developer requires internet connectivity to AWS at development time.
+In practice, developers must have credentials (an AWS Builder ID for individuals, or corporate SSO via AWS IAM Identity Center for enterprise) and the IDE plugin will communicate with AWS's AI service to get completions.
+The Pro tier provides data isolation (no training on your inputs), IP indemnity, and SSO support via IAM Identity Center.
+However, the service must still exchange prompts and completions with AWS's cloud.
+There is no air-gapped support; Q Developer cannot run inside a closed network.
+At best, an enterprise could set up a private VPC interface/endpoints to connect to Q Developer with low latency, but this still requires an AWS connection (and likely wouldn't be allowed in truly isolated environments).
+Q Developer remains a cloud-only service like GitHub Copilot, without any on-prem or VPC installation option for completely offline use.

-Enterprise Features: For organizations that can use the cloud service, CodeWhisperer’s Professional tier (pricing about $19/user/month) provides a few enterprise-oriented capabilities.
+Enterprise Features: For organizations that can use the cloud service, Q Developer's Pro tier ($19/user/month with 1,000 agentic requests/month) provides several enterprise-oriented capabilities.
 It allows central management of user access (administrators can allocate which developers have access and enforce organization-wide settings).
-Notably, CodeWhisperer includes a built-in security scanning feature that can be run on demand to scan your code (up to 500 scans per month in Pro) for vulnerabilities or AWS security best-practice violations.
-It also provides reference tracking: when it suggests a code snippet that resembles code from its training set (e.g. an open-source library code), it can detect this and provide attribution or flag it, helping avoid license compliance issues.
-By default, the Professional tier does not share code snippets with AWS for model training, addressing privacy concerns (whereas the free tier may share anonymized data unless opted out).
-These features show AWS’s attempt to make CodeWhisperer more palatable to enterprises worried about IP leakage and security.
-Additionally, CodeWhisperer benefits from being part of the AWS ecosystem: it can integrate with AWS services (for example, Amazon CodeCatalyst and Amazon CodeCommit integrations are in the works, and “Amazon Q” – AWS’s broader dev assistant platform – incorporates CodeWhisperer’s functionality for cloud development).
+Q Developer includes a built-in security scanning feature to scan your code for vulnerabilities or AWS security best-practice violations.
+It also provides reference tracking: when it suggests a code snippet that resembles code from its training set (e.g. an open-source library code), it can detect this and provide attribution, helping avoid license compliance issues.
+By default, the Pro tier does not share code snippets with AWS for model training, addressing privacy concerns.
+Q Developer is eligible for use in regulated environments (SOC, ISO, HIPAA, and PCI use cases).
+A key differentiator is the autonomous agent capability: Q Developer can analyze your repo, create a new branch, propose changes, and explain what it did – making it useful for refactoring, feature implementation, and dependency upgrades.

-Air-Gapped Suitability: In the context of this report (air-gapped environments), Amazon CodeWhisperer is not suitable if the requirement is full offline operation.
-It simply wasn’t designed for that use case – it’s a cloud SaaS.
+Air-Gapped Suitability: In the context of this report (air-gapped environments), Amazon Q Developer is not suitable if the requirement is full offline operation.
+It simply wasn't designed for that use case – it's a cloud SaaS.
 Organizations that must remain fully disconnected from the internet will generally have to look at other solutions.
-Some very high-security AWS customers might attempt to use AWS Snowball or Outposts to host certain AWS services on-prem, but at present AWS has not announced any “CodeWhisperer in Outposts” capability (and even if it did, it would still be a managed black-box rather than a self-run model).
-Therefore, for strictly air-gapped scenarios, CodeWhisperer is ruled out – its value could only be realized in a hybrid scenario where perhaps a segregated network with a controlled gateway can reach AWS API endpoints (and even that may be disallowed by policy).
-Enterprises that are allowed to use external cloud services for development may find CodeWhisperer appealing, especially if they heavily use AWS – it excels at code examples for AWS services and is improving rapidly.
-However, its performance lags slightly behind the very best models.
-Independent evaluations show that CodeWhisperer’s code generation quality is improving but still behind GitHub Copilot’s: one study using the HumanEval benchmark found CodeWhisperer produced correct solutions only 31% of the time, vs 46% for GitHub Copilot (and ~65% for OpenAI’s ChatGPT).
-This gap may narrow as Amazon refines the model, but it suggests that CodeWhisperer, while useful, might generate lower-quality suggestions on average than its top rival – unless one’s coding tasks are specifically AWS-focused where CodeWhisperer was optimized to excel.
+Some very high-security AWS customers might attempt to use AWS Snowball or Outposts to host certain AWS services on-prem, but at present AWS has not announced any "Q Developer in Outposts" capability.
+Therefore, for strictly air-gapped scenarios, Q Developer is ruled out – its value could only be realized in a hybrid scenario where a segregated network with a controlled gateway can reach AWS API endpoints (and even that may be disallowed by policy).
+Enterprises that are allowed to use external cloud services for development may find Q Developer appealing, especially if they heavily use AWS – it excels at code examples for AWS services and benefits from the expanded agentic capabilities introduced in 2024.

-Summary: Amazon CodeWhisperer offers a turnkey cloud solution with some enterprise-oriented features (managed users, security scanning, reference tracking), and works well for developers already in the AWS ecosystem.
+Summary: Amazon Q Developer (the successor to CodeWhisperer) offers a turnkey cloud solution with enterprise-oriented features (managed users, security scanning, reference tracking, autonomous agents), and works well for developers already in the AWS ecosystem.
 However, it cannot be self-hosted or run offline.
 Enterprises with strict data isolation requirements will likely have to choose a different solution that supports on-prem deployment.

 GitHub Copilot (Enterprise)

-Overview: GitHub Copilot, launched by GitHub/Microsoft in 2021 and powered by OpenAI’s Codex (and more recently GPT-4 for some features), is one of the most popular AI code assistants.
-It is often described as an “AI pair programmer” that provides code completions, entire function suggestions, and even natural language answers about code.
-Copilot was initially available as a cloud service for individuals, but GitHub has since introduced Copilot for Business/Enterprise plans to cater to organizations.
-These plans offer license management and some additional controls, while using the same underlying cloud service.
-Copilot’s strength lies in its generality and the power of its model: it has been trained on a broad swath of public code (and possibly natural language) to support dozens of programming languages.
-It is not specialized to any one platform (unlike CodeWhisperer’s AWS tilt) – for instance, Copilot is equally adept at Python, JavaScript/TypeScript, Ruby, Go, C#, C/C++, and more, even handling less common languages to some extent.
-It has also been extended with capabilities like Copilot Chat, Copilot for Pull Requests (which can explain or suggest changes in PRs), and Copilot CLI for terminal command suggestions, as part of the Copilot X vision.
+Overview: GitHub Copilot, launched by GitHub/Microsoft in 2021 and now powered by models including GPT-5.2, GPT-5 mini, and GPT-5 nano, is one of the most popular AI code assistants with over 1.8 million paying individual users and tens of thousands of corporate customers.
+It is often described as an "AI pair programmer" that provides code completions, entire function suggestions, and natural language answers about code.
+GitHub offers Copilot Business ($19/user/month) and Copilot Enterprise ($39/user/month with higher premium request allowances) plans.
+Copilot's strength lies in its generality and the power of its models: it has been trained on a broad swath of public code to support dozens of programming languages.
+It is not specialized to any one platform – Copilot is equally adept at Python, JavaScript/TypeScript, Ruby, Go, C#, C/C++, and more, even handling less common languages.
+In 2025, GitHub introduced an asynchronous coding agent that can spin up secure development environments powered by GitHub Actions to carry out multi-step coding tasks.
+It has also been extended with capabilities like Copilot Chat, Copilot for Pull Requests, Copilot CLI with enhanced agents and context management (January 2026 update), and specialized agents like "Explore" for codebase analysis and "Task" for running builds and tests.

 Supported Languages and IDEs: GitHub Copilot can suggest code in almost any programming language (its training data covers a wide range).
 It is explicitly optimized for popular languages like Python, JavaScript/TypeScript, Ruby, Go, C#, C++, Java, etc., but users have successfully used it for shell scripting, SQL queries, and more.
 In terms of IDE support, Copilot has one of the broadest reaches: it has official plugins for Visual Studio Code, Visual Studio 2022, JetBrains IDEs (IntelliJ IDEA, PyCharm, WebStorm, etc.), Neovim, and also supports GitHub’s own cloud editor.
 It integrates into the editor’s autocomplete and can also provide a chat interface in VSCode/VS (Copilot Chat).
 Additionally, Copilot is available directly on GitHub’s web interface for certain tasks (e.g., suggesting changes or generating descriptions in pull requests, answering questions about code on GitHub).
 This wide integration means Copilot can fit into many developers’ existing workflows with minimal friction.

 Deployment Model: Copilot is a SaaS offering.
-All suggestion queries are processed by GitHub/Microsoft’s cloud (which interfaces with OpenAI’s models).
-There is no fully on-premises version of GitHub Copilot available as of 2025.
-Enterprises using Copilot Enterprise still connect to the same cloud endpoints, though with stronger assurances around data handling.
-GitHub has addressed some data privacy concerns – for example, for Copilot for Business, it guarantees that no code snippets are retained or used to retrain the model, and data from one customer is not seen by another.
-They have also achieved compliance certifications (SOC 2, etc.) to satisfy enterprise risk assessments.
+All suggestion queries are processed by GitHub/Microsoft's cloud.
+There is no fully on-premises version of GitHub Copilot available – notably, Copilot is not available for GitHub Enterprise Server, meaning there is currently no on-premises deployment option.
+Enterprises using Copilot Enterprise (on GitHub Enterprise Cloud) still connect to cloud endpoints, though with stronger assurances around data handling.
+GitHub has addressed some data privacy concerns – for Copilot Business/Enterprise, it guarantees that no code snippets are retained or used to retrain the model, and data from one customer is not seen by another.
+They have achieved compliance certifications (SOC 2, etc.) to satisfy enterprise risk assessments.
 But fundamentally, Copilot requires internet connectivity to operate; the IDE plugin must communicate with the Copilot service.
 This makes it unsuitable for air-gapped networks – Copilot cannot run on a disconnected machine.
-Attempts by the community to “cache” Copilot or use it with a local model (for instance, pointing the Copilot extension at a local Ollama server) have not been supported and do not work in any persistent way.
-GitHub has been asked about offline support, and the answer so far has been negative: they currently have no offline/local version, focusing instead on cloud delivery.
+Attempts by the community to "cache" Copilot or use it with a local model have not been supported.
+GitHub has been asked about offline support, and as of early 2026, they still have no offline/local version, focusing instead on cloud delivery.

 Enterprise Features: Copilot for Business/Enterprise aims to address organizational needs primarily through administrative controls and compliance rather than on-prem deployment.
 Key features include: